nicklockwood/Euclid/CONTRIBUTING.md

 All significant code changes should be accompanied by a test.

-Tests are run in [Travis CI](https://travis-ci.com/github/nicklockwood/Euclid) automatically on all pull requests, branches and tags.
+Tests are run automatically on all pull requests, branches and tags.
 These are the same tests that run in Xcode at development time.

 ## Code of Conduct